PRODUCTION 2/PLACEMENT - 2020/1

-The assessment strategy is designed to provide students with the opportunity to demonstrate learning, achievement and reflection during practical work which either aims to simulate a professional theatre production process or is part of an approved external placement.
+The assessment strategy is designed to provide students with the opportunity to demonstrate key learning and achievement during a range of practical work, which either aims to simulate professional theatre production processes or is part of an approved external placement.

 Thus, the summative assessment for this module consists of:

-• Process/practice: continual observation of the student’s process and practice by all staff teaching on the module or otherwise involved in the production.
+• Process/practice: continual observation of the student’s process and practice by staff teaching on the module or otherwise involved in the production.
 This will include GSA TTA staff (teaching fellows and technicians) and production creative team (both GSA staff and external creatives).
-Notes on the student’s achievements against the learning outcomes will be provided by all parties to the module leader who will collate the feedback to provide a summative assessment.
+Notes on the student’s achievements against the learning outcomes will be provided by all relevant parties to the module leader who will collate the feedback to provide a summative assessment.

 Provided verbally throughout the process plus audio feedback at the formative assessment point.
 Summative feedback will be provided 3 weeks after completion of practical project (process/practice)

 - Address students' strengths and weaknesses identified in prior production work, specifically in areas relating to creative and technical decision making, team work, delegation, professional level communication and presentation, engagement, autonomy and critical reflection

 - Develop organisation, preparation and management in the application of skills learnt in previous modules